injekim/reddit-stock-sentiment/README.md

 |------|--------|----------|-------|-----------|----------|-------|-------|----------|
 | **P>&#124;t&#124;** | 0.009 | 1.13e-04 | 0.462 | 6.70e-04  | 4.85e-17 | 0.499 | 0.016 | 0.141    |

-Upon analysing the p-values, 5 out of the 7 stocks still had values below 0.05, indicating a slight reduction in its effectiveness.
+Upon analysing the p-values, 5 out of the 7 stocks still had p-values below 0.05, indicating a slight reduction in its effectiveness.

 When using sentiments from 2 days prior, the effectiveness waned.
 Vader once again performed the best, but only with a marginal improvement of 0.41%.
 By this point, the influences of post and subscriber counts had largely faded.